leikoilja/glocaltokens/README.md

 ## Contributing

 See [Contributing guidelines](CONTRIBUTING.md)
 This is an open-source project and all countribution is highly welcomed.
-To contribute please:

 # Credits